The wool underwear that came out best - Thanks to a completely unique knitting method

 Execution

-The test was carried out at SINTEF Unimed's climate laboratory during the summer and autumn of 1999.
+The test was conducted at SINTEF Unimed's climate laboratory during the summer and autumn of 1999.

-6 people – 1 woman and 5 men – took part in the testing.
+6 people – 1 woman and 5 men – participated in the testing.

 The total exposure time was 2 hours in -6 degrees.